SquishyWaffle/SquishyWaffle.github.io/index.md

-## Welcome to Mashels Website
+## Professionally Badass: Custom Made Jewelry and Shirts

-Mashel is a wonderful weirdo who likes rainbows and lollipops.
+Professionally Badass is

 I also love animals and nature.